 You may be one of thousands of people who were denied Social Security Disability Insurance (SSDI) benefits.
 Now you need help to win your claim.
-In your search for qualified help, you have probably run across all kinds of websites or TV commercials advertising Social Security “advocates” “experts” or “representatives.”
+In your search for qualified help, you have probably run across all kinds of websites or TV commercials advertising Social Security disability “advocates” “experts” or “representatives.”

 What you may not know is that the Social Security Administration does not require a representative to be an attorney to represent a claimant before the SSA.
 Does this mean that attorney and non-attorney representation is equal?